delapuente/AutoBlog/stories/introducing-autoblog.md

 on 2013-07-08
 ```

-Save your stories inside the `stories` folder some name such as
+Save your stories inside the `stories` folder with some name such as
 `my-first-story.html`.
 Then edit the `index` file and add the name as a line
 to indicate you want to publish the story: